Sevda Karaca Demir

-Sevda Karaca Demir (born, 1984, Adana, Turkey) is a journalist and politician of the Labour Party (EMEP).
+Sevda Karaca Demir (born, 1984, Adana, Turkey) is a journalist and politician of the Hoxhaist Labour Party (EMEP).
 Since June 2023 she is a member of the Grand National Assembly of Turkey representing Gaziantep.
 Before she was a journalist for the newspaper Evrensel.

 Early life and education

 Sevda Karaca was born in 1984 in Adana, as the daughter of a textile workers family.
 She studied political sciences at the Middle Eastern Technical University (ODTÜ) and was tempted by journalism.

 Professional career

 In 2007, Sevda Karaca began as a journalist for Evrensel and was also involved in founding Hayat TV.
 For Hayat TV, Karaca was a reporter from Ankara.
 She also became the presenter of the show Ekmek ve Gül that focuses on the women's workers rights.
 In 2010 she established a women's supplement to the Evrensel also called Ekmek ve Gül.
 In 2016, Hayat TV was shut down in the aftermath of the attempted coup d'état in 2016.
 In 2018 she received the Metin Göktepe journalism award. in 2021, she was a member of the jury for the Metin Göktepe award.